Collection of Information

 Contact initiated by an individual

-If an individual sends a message to you, you are free to respond in an exchange with that individual.
+If an individual sends a message to you, you are free to respond in exchange with that individual.
 For example, if an individual texts your phone number asking for your hours of operation, you can respond directly to that individual, relaying your open hours.
 In such a case, the individual's inbound message to you constitutes both consent and proof of consent.
 Remember that consent is limited only to that particular conversation.
 Unless you obtain additional consent, don't send messages outside that conversation.

 Informational content to an individual based on a prior relationship